SergioAguilarL/SergioAguilarL/README.md

 ### Hi there 👋, I'm [Sergio Aguilar]!

+Software Engineer with 5 years of experience in embedded software development, specializing in AUTOSAR Classic and Adaptive platforms.
+I have contributed to multiple OEM projects, primarily using C and C++ languages, with a focus on delivering robust and scalable solutions in the automotive industry.

 I'm a software developer specializing in C, C++, and system architectures.
 I'm passionate about building efficient and scalable systems.

 - 🌱 I’m currently learning: Distributed Systems, Advanced Algorithms and AUTOSAR Adpative